William-Howard/Project-2/README.md

 # Notes

-- This is sadly not as malliable
+- This is sadly not as malleable
 - It was satisfying to see it work
 - Both pictures are included in the files
 - Have a nice day :D